deep-px/px-lite/install_with_k8s.md

 portworx/px-lite:latest
 ```

-### Step 2: Install Flexvolume Binary on all k8s nodes
+### Step 2: Install Flexvolume Binary on all Kubernetes nodes
-Flexvolume allows other volume drivers outside of k8s to
+Flexvolume allows other volume drivers outside of Kubernetes to
 attach/detach/mount/unmount custom volumes to pods/daemonsets/rcs

 Build the flexvolume in openstorage and create a binary.
 Copy the
-compiled binary into the kubernetes plugin path on all the k8s nodes
+compiled binary into the Kubernetes plugin path on all the k8s nodes
 ```
 $ cd libopenstorage/openstorage
 $ make